-After a car accident, you need to know which one of the Austin body shops makes quality repairs.
+After a car accident, you need to find a body shop you can trust to make quality repairs.
 One way to know if collision centers are qualified is to find out if they offer certified collision repair.

-Any vehicle owner wants correct repairs.
 With better training and equipment, there are better odds that the work performed on your car will be higher quality.
-A body shop with certified collision repair wants your business and your recommendation to others.
+A body shop with certified collision repair wants your satisfaction and recommendation to others.

-Owners of luxury vehicles should have certified collision repair performed on your car to maintain the value.
-A certified body shop typically uses original equipment manufacturer, or OEM, parts.
-The manufacturer makes these and there is a better guarantee the part will fit and function better than an aftermarket part.
-Additionally, for luxury vehicles it will make a difference in the value if there are OEM parts.
+Owners of luxury vehicles should also have certified repair performed on your car to maintain its value.
+A certified body shop typically uses manufacturer parts.
+There is a better guarantee these parts will fit and function better than an aftermarket part.
+Additionally, for luxury vehicles it will make a difference in the value if there are manufacturer parts.

 Every vehicle is different and that is why each manufacturer’s certification requirements differ.

 GM requires certified technicians to perform a pre-scan and post-scan to find damage and check that the repairs are correct.
 This requires special equipment to find trouble codes and diagnose problems in the vehicle’s safety and powertrain systems.
-The post-scan allows a technician to check functions such as calibration.
 Along with the scanning requirements, GM allows technicians to only perform repairs for which they have been trained and certified.